-Two Consecutive Days of Crossfit Training Affects Pro and Anti-inflammatory Cytokines and Osteoprotegerin without Impairments in Muscle Power
+Two Consecutive Days of Extreme Conditioning Program Training Affects Pro and Anti-inflammatory Cytokines and Osteoprotegerin without Impairments in Muscle Power

 - 1Graduation Program on Physical Education, Catholic University of Brasilia, Brasilia, Brazil

 - 2Laboratory of Exercise Physiology, Faculty Estacio of Vitoria, Vitoria, Brazil

 - 3Medical Sciences, Faculty of Medicine, University of Brasilia, Brasilia, Brazil

 - 5Department of Kinesiology and Nutrition Sciences, University of Nevada, Las Vegas, NV, USA